dreamerchandra/spell_daily/README.md

-# Spell Daily - PNPM Workspace
+# Spell Daily - Yarn Workspace

-A spelling game application built with React, Express.js, and Next.js, organized as a pnpm workspace.
+A spelling game application built with React, Express.js, and Next.js, organized as a yarn workspace.

 ## Structure

-This repository is organized as a pnpm workspace with the following packages:
+This repository is organized as a yarn workspace with the following packages:

 - **`app`** (`@spell-daily/app`) - Main React application built with Vite
 - **`backend`** (`@spell-daily/backend`) - Express.js API server with Prisma ORM